-But the introduction of generalized preferences will unfortunately be a handicap to industry in the AASM unless these preferences are accompanied by the essential guarantees laid down in New Delhi which would make them acceptable to It is paradoxical for the Community to contribute. the ASM. towards the creation of industries in the ASM when the external markets for these industries are threatened from the Some industries which have been created with the aid outset. of the European Development Fund are already encountering In their desire to indicate their . serious difficulties. solidarity with the 'Group of 77', i.e. with all the underdeveloped countries, the AASM have probably not realized all the implications and risks which the proposed system may entail for their own industries.
+But the introduction of generalized preferences will unfortunately be a handicap to industry in the AASM unless these preferences are accompanied by the essential guarantees laid down in New Delhi which would make them acceptable to the AASM.
+It is paradoxical for the Community to contribute towards the creation of industries in the AASM when the external markets for these industries are threatened from the outset.
+Some industries which have been created with the aid of the Euro-. pean Development Fund are already encountering serious difficulties.
+In their desire te indicate their solidarity with the 'Group of 77', i.e. with all the underdeveloped countries, the AASM have probably not realized all the implications' and risks which the proposed system may entail for their own. industries.